 I think these problems will be more or less be smoothed out when titles built with native support for 4K and HDR come to market.
 But for now, it's something to keep in mind.

-The PS4 Pro is compatible with PlayStation VR, but there still aren't a ton of PS VR-optimized titles for gamers to take for a spin.
+The PS4 Pro is compatible with PlayStation VR, but there isn't a huge advantage playing with the headset using the Pro console compared to the standard or Slim versions.
 Although the graphics and text seemed sharper as I blasted my way through hordes of enemy drones in Battle Zone, it wasn't a substantial leap from using PSVR on a standard PS4.
 Same goes for PlayStation VR Worlds, which, despite being a first-party title, didn't deliver much of a notable difference.
-The frame rates on both titles were smoother, but not enough for me to tell you to purchase the Pro instead of the PS4 just for VR.
+The frame rates on both titles were smoother, but not enough for me to tell you to purchase the Pro instead of the PS4 to enjoy VR games at their best.

 The PS Pro's interface is identical to the PS4 and PS Slim.
-Amid a blue background with white and gray ribbons swirling around, you'll find tiles for the PlayStation Store, recently played titles, TV and Video, Library, What's New, PlayStation Vue and music centrally located.
+Amid a blue background with white and gray ribbons swirling around, you'll find tiles for the PlayStation Store, recently played titles, TV and Video, Library, What's New, PlayStation Video and PlayStation Music centrally located.
 Icons for PlayStation Plus, Notifications, Friends, Settings, Trophies and the time sit just above the tiles.

 The Quick Menu and Share Menus have been overhauled to take up only a portion of the left side of the screen when launched, so you don't have to stop gaming.
 Overall, it's a slick, easy-to-use interface that most gamers can jump right into.